 Color can also be used to manipulate the dimensions and feel of the space.
 If you are dealing with a small room, you want to lean towards cool, soft tones like light green, off-white and pale blues.
 By adding some brightness to the space, they create the illusion that the space is bigger and more open than it is.
 On the other hand, darker colors provide the illusion that surfaces are closer together than they actually are.
 You can use them as accents for larger spaces.
 At the same time, you can use color to zone large open spaces in your house.
 Paint different shades of the same color to separate the living room and the dining room.
 You are also free to switch between warm and cool colors in their different hues.

 Picking a color is like choosing an outfit for your house.
 Only, in this case, you’ll likely have to live with it for a long time.
 To protect your investment, make sure that you consider your options.
 Better yet, consult our professionals at Painter Bros for a more informed opinion.
 For years, we’ve been painting and redecorating houses for residents and business owners all over the state.
 You can rest assured that we know our way around the brush and color selection.
-If you want that clean, elegant outlook for your home, contact us today and get a free quote.
+If you want that clean, elegant outlook for your home, give us a call today (844) 509-2313 to get your free quote.